CharlesAMoss/epic_AddressBook/README.md

 ## Description

-_By filling out a form, you can record a contacts name, phone number, and address.
+_By filling out a form, you can record a contact's name, phone number, and address.
 You will be able to view all of your contacts listed in the order that you have entered them.
 These will be stored via cookies in your browser, so you will be able to return to your list even after you have closed your browser.
 You also have the option of deleting the full list.
 Be careful, once you have deleted your list, you will need to re-enter the information, there is no going back._

 ## Setup